Efficient Verification of Optimized Code: Correct High-speed X25519: Correctness of Low-level Code

 \subsection{Proving the correctness of AVR assembly code}

 For all of the assembly routines, we of course want to show \emph{functional correctness}.
-However, since these routines must interface with C code; we also have to verify that they are well-behaved.
-So, we also prove that they only modify the memory that they are allowed to (i.e. temporary data on the stack or that passed by the caller as a pointer), that they leave the stack in a consistent state, and that they adhere to the C calling convention for the AVR\cite{avrgcc}.
+However, since these routines must interface with C code, we also have to verify that they are well-behaved.
+This means proving that they only modify the memory that they are allowed to (i.e. temporary data on the stack or that passed by the caller as a pointer), that they leave the stack in a consistent state, and that they adhere to the C calling convention for the AVR\cite{avrgcc}.

-Note that \cite{hutter} gives two versions of the $256$-bit multiplication routines: one which uses function calls to the respective $128$-bit operation, and one which inlines everything for a very minor increase in speed.
+Note that there are two versions of the $256$-bit multiplication routines in\cite{hutter}: one which uses function calls to the respective $128$-bit operation, and one which inlines everything for a very minor increase in speed.
 We consider the former to be the more relevant one, and so have chosen that as our verification target.

 Quantitative verification results are shown in Table~\ref{tab:asmbench}.
-The number of annotations required gives a \emph{rough} measure of the manual labor involved.
-It has to be kept in mind that this is a subjective number since not every annotation represents the same amount of effort.
+The vast majority of the goals were discharged by CVC3 and CVC4.
+The number of annotations required gives a \emph{rough} measure of the manual effort.
+This is a subjective number since not every annotation represents the same amount of effort.
+As a point of reference, verifying \texttt{fe25519\_mul121666} was measured to take 16 hours of work.